flash-global/translate-package/README.md

         'url' => 'http://translate.domain.dev/handleRequest.php'
-    ]),// Translate client config (Cf. Translate Client documentation) new TranslateParam('translate_namespace', '/mynamespace') // Namespace defined in translate_config where to search the translations
+    ]),// Translate client config (Cf. Translate Client documentation) new TranslateParam('translate_namespace', '/mynamespace') // Namespace defined in translate_config where to search the translations new TranslateParam('translate_lang', 'en_GB') // Language defined in which we want the translations ];
-];
 ```